-Students will write a short preliminary proposal for their doctoral dissertation research.
-This proposal is typically 4-5 double spaced pages in length (however, students should consult with their faculty advisor for specific page requirements/expectations), and should not include a comprehensive literature review or extensive references - though it is assumed that these will have been consulted.
-It should, however, include a very brief literature review as well as basic overview of the study rationale, methodology, hypotheses, and planned analyses.
-This Preliminary Dissertation Proposal must be submitted to the student's dissertation chair and one other committee member at least two weeks in advance of a scheduled Preliminary Dissertation Proposal Defense (PDPD).
+The purpose of the Dissertation Pre-Proposal is to receive feedback from two members of the dissertation committee in a scheduled meeting.
+The Dissertation Pre-Proposal is typically 4-5 double spaced pages of main text; however, students should consult with their faculty advisor for specific page requirements/expectations.
+It does not need to include a comprehensive literature review or extensive references - though it is assumed that the literature will have been consulted.
+It should, however, include a very brief literature review as well as a basic overview of the study rationale, methodology, hypotheses, and planned analyses.
+This Dissertation

+Pre-Proposal must be submitted to the student's dissertation chair and one other committee member at least two weeks in advance of a scheduled Dissertation Pre-Proposal meeting.
+Students should consult with their committee members to see if they need to provide paper copies of their proposals or if electronic copies are acceptable.